About Upper Division Students

 South Hall is Apartment-style living on the edge of campus.

 South features a fitness room, individual bedrooms and full kitchens.
 It also houses married and domestic partnership couples and does not require residents to have a meal plan.
 Additionally, if you are 21 or older, you may now have alcohol in your South Hall residence under certain guidelines.
 These apartments are in high demand, so apply early!

-NO (Kreidler) – Nothing in addition to the continuing student housing application (for returners) and the new student housing application (for new transfer students)
+NO (Harstad) – Nothing in addition to the continuing student housing application (for returners) and the new student housing application (for new transfer students)

-Below are a few examples of programs that have occurred in South and Kreidler in the past!
-If you have an idea for a program, contact your Community Assistant to see about planning it!
+Below are a few examples of programs that have occurred in Upper Division Student Communities in the past!
+If you have an idea for a program, contact your Resident Assistant or Community Advocate to see about planning it!

 - hOMMe cooking | cooking lessons with Campus Restaurants using ingredients from Old Main Marketing (OMM)

 - Cookies and Careers | resume workshops, interview tips, and more with Career Connections